quanzb06/KCT/README.md

 ### 🏆 Released Dataset: Gold Standard (2,000 Instances)

-From the above 802,202 instances, we performed **stratified sampling** to obtain **2,000 citation instances** for manual annotation.
+From the above 802,202 instances, we performed **proportional stratified sampling** by temporal period to obtain **2,000 citation instances** for manual annotation.
 This gold standard dataset is released for model training, evaluation, and reproduction.

-The annotation quality was rigorously assessed, achieving an **Average Cohen's Kappa of 0.770** and a **Fleiss' Kappa of 0.770** (Fig. 2a, 2b), indicating "excellent" inter-annotator agreement.
+The annotation quality was rigorously assessed, with pairwise **Cohen's Kappa ranging from 0.715 to 0.821 (mean 0.770)** across six annotator pairs and an overall **Fleiss' Kappa of 0.77** (Fig. 2a, 2b), indicating substantial inter-annotator agreement comparable to related studies in citation analysis.

 <p align="center">
   <img width="1958" height="588" alt="Figure 2: Annotation Quality" src="https://github.com/user-attachments/assets/2d4ce66d-007f-4015-b56d-1280e79bc050" />